namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

 As you can see, the response succesfully error'd ... or erroneously succeeded?
-Besides making a
+Besides making a slightly schizophrenic impression, this response is telling us
-slightly schizophrenic impression, this response is telling us that the payload we sent it was
+that the image payload we sent it was larger than the maximum allowed size of
-larger than the maximum allowed size of 1MB.
-An easy way to resolve this, which will incidentally
+1MB.
+An easy way to resolve this, which will incidentally make displaying the
-make displaying the bounding boxes later on much easier too, is to resize the image to the size of
+bounding boxes later on much easier too, is to resize the image to the size of
 the screen.
-That will definitely make the image small enough (given a regular phone), and also make
+That will definitely make the image small enough (on current phones)
-the image fit the screen exactly.
-For this, let's update the `ImageViewController` a little bit:
+and also make the image fit the screen exactly.
+For this, let's update the
+`ImageViewController` a little bit:

 ```swift
 override func viewDidLoad() {